-- b.
+- comply with these requirements.
+Please see the General Section for details. - (4) The applicant must have a financial management system that meets federal standards.
+See the General Section regarding those applicants that may be subject to HUD's arranging for a pre-award survey of an applicant's financial management system. - (5) Applicants must comply with the requirements for funding competitions established by the HUD Reform Act of 1989 (42 U.S.C.
+3531 et seq.) and other requirements as defined in the General Section. - b.
 Renewal Applicants.
 Continued funding for existing coordinator positions.
-In addition to meeting the other requirements of this FSS NOFA, renewal PHA applicants must continue to operate a PH FSS program, have filled (or be in the process of filling because of turnover) eligible FSS program coordinator positions for which they are seeking renewal funding, executed FSS contracts of participation with PH FSS program families and submitted reports on participant families to HUD via the form HUD-50058 or reported as agreed for MTW PHAs. - c.
+In addition to meeting the other requirements of this FSS NOFA, renewal applicants must continue to operate a PH FSS program and have executed FSS contract(s) of participation with PH FSS program families. - c.
 New Applicants.
 New applicants must meet the all requirements of this FSS NOFA including those in Section III.A above regarding eligibility. - d.
-Troubled PHAs-Contract Administrator Partnership Agreement.
-PHAs that are troubled at the time of application are required to submit a signed Contract Administrator Partnership Agreement.
+Troubled Applicants.
+Contract Administrator Partnership Agreement.
+Applicants that are troubled at the time of application are required to submit a signed Contract Administrator Partnership Agreement.
 The agreement must be for the entire grant term.
-The grant award shall be contingent upon having a signed Partnership Agreement included in the application.
+The grant award shall be contingent on having a signed Partnership Agreement included in the application.
+If an applicant that is required to have a Contract Administrator Partnership Agreement fails to submit one or if it is incomplete, incorrect, or insufficient, this will be treated as a technical deficiency.
+See General Section for more information on Corrections to Deficient Applications.
 The Contract Administrator must ensure that the financial management system and procurement procedures that will be in place during the grant term will fully comply with 24 CFR Part 85.
-Troubled PHAs are not eligible to be contract administrators.
+Troubled applicants are not eligible to be contract administrators.
 Grant writers who assist applicants to prepare their FSS applications are ineligible to be Contract Administrators.